• Skip to main content

 • 12 oz semi sweet chocolate chips

-• 1 cup marshmallow fluff divided
+• 1 cup marshmallow fluff divided, marshmallow topping optional

 Toppings (optional)